The Best Business Phone Lines

 Google Voice lacks many advanced features included in Ooma’s plans, however, such as call queuing and a virtual receptionist, and even more (such as training features like call whisper or monitoring tools) compared to RingCentral and 8×8, so whether this is suited to your business depends on your calling needs.

 Strong security features: With features like multi-factor authentication, user permissions, and compliance with major standards like HIPAA and ISO certifications, Google Voice is one of the top business lines for security.
-It’s much better than Ooma in particular, which lacks basic safeguards like enforced password rules.
+We’d say it’s much better than Ooma in particular, which lacks basic safeguards like enforced password rules.
 RingCentral and 8×8 also offer robust security measures, but Google Voice is particularly attractive for professional services businesses handling sensitive data across the world, given Google’s global standing.

 Google voice integration options with Workspace